AlexStibbons/qqc-compose/README.md

 # qqc-compose

-Creted to get to know Composable functions and a bit of Flow.
+Created to get to know Composable functions and a bit of Flow.

 current state: